Vietnam.vn - Nền tảng quảng bá Việt Nam

 I quickly replied to him that the people of Nui Thanh (Quang Nam) use the exact same words and accent as the people of Binh Son (Quang Ngai).

-The late professor Tran Quoc Vuong once said that the North is characterized by cave culture or valley culture.
+The late Professor Tran Quoc Vuong once said that the North is characterized by cave culture or valley culture.
 Binh Tri Thien is the ultimate space of those cave cultures.
 But the Central region and Binh Tri Thien are characterized by the culture of sand dunes (scallop sand dunes located on the ancient coast, above are freshwater lakes, from Cau Giat - Quynh Luu of Nghe An through Bau Khe, Bau Tro to Bau Du of Quang Nam).

-In 1306, Che Man offered the two Chau O and Ri as a dowry to marry Princess Huyen Tran, which meant there was a large migration from the land south of Deo Ngang to the north bank of Thu Bon River (Quang Nam).
+In 1306, Che Man offered the two Chau O and Chau Ri as a dowry to marry Princess Huyen Tran, which meant there was a large migration from the land south of Deo Ngang to the north bank of Thu Bon River (Quang Nam).

 In 1402, Champa offered the two lands of Chiem Dong and Co Luy to Dai Viet.
 From here, Ho Quy Ly established sovereignty over the new land.